“Always question power and embrace your fear.”

 TG: I have an exhibition underwritten by the Andy Warhol Foundation and the Mike Kelley Foundation at Pomona College Museum of Art.
 This will be the first institutional showing of the Euclidean Gris Gris, where I mixed the gardens and photographs of Africa together.
 I'll also be an artist-in-residence at the museum.
 The museum has given me the gallery for an academic year.
 I’m drawing on the wall in charcoal.

 30 years ago, I was trained in the postmodern trope - I was taught that beauty and aesthetics are not the highest form.
 We understand that beauty and aesthetics are culturally derived.
 They're camouflage to distract us from really seeing clearly what is happening in that historical moment.
 Since I've been going to Africa and making this work, I want to integrate my body and my intuition.
 I want to stop making work only with my head - what I call neck up - and I want to use my body, neck down.
 That's why I'm drawing and doing other things.
 I’m not relying totally on my mind, because my mind is a construct of Western thought and Western philosophy.
 I want to expand my thinking.
 The only way I've noticed I can do that is by being sensitive to my body and let my body into the process of dialogue when I make art.

-TG: I would be interested to have lunch with the Jamaican-British intellectual, Stuart Hall, because his thinking has influenced my work so much.
-He died about five years ago, or three years ago...it would be a lunch in heaven.
+TG: I would be interested to have dinner with the Jamaican-British intellectual, Stuart Hall, because his thinking has influenced my work so much.
+He died about five years ago...it would be a dinner in heaven.

 TG: Always question power and embrace your fear.